folio-org/folio-install/single-server.md

 **CAUTION**: When the supertenant is secured, you must login using mod-authtoken to obtain an authtoken and include it in the `x-okapi-token` header for every request to the Okapi API.
 For example, if you want to repeat any of the calls to Okapi in this guide, you will need to include `x-okapi-token:YOURTOKEN` and `x-okapi-tenant:supertenant` as headers for any requests to the Okapi API.

-To use the included script, run the following replacing USERNAME and PASSWORD with your desired values:
+To use the included script, run the following command replacing USERNAME and PASSWORD with your desired values:
 ```
 python3 /vagrant/secure-superuser.py -u USERNAME -p PASSWORD
 ```